This guide is intended for users with varying levels of knowledge and experience of the Domotz Pro system:

 In this view you see a list of your current Agents including Version, Status and Expiration dates.

 In case you use Domotz Credits billing type (see @2.1.
-Account billing type), you can also see how many credits you have available and can purchase more credits and extend Agent expiration date by clicking on Extend.
+Account billing type), you can also see how many credits you have available and extend Agent expiration date by clicking on Extend.

 In this section, you will be able to manage your agents: